Comparing Electricity Plans

 Is Fixed Rate or Variable Electricity Rate Electricity Plan Better?

 There is no perfect electricity rate type for everyone.
+As we discuss above, there are lots of options.

 About Shannon Bedrich